HAND42/Polydog-Robotic_Project_2022-2023/session-reports/reports_younes-bazi/session12/session12.md

 `onshape-to-robot polydog` (the name of the directory)
 ![Alt text](S12/Capture%20d%E2%80%99%C3%A9cran%202023-02-18%20023003.png)
 ![Alt text](S12/Capture%20d%E2%80%99%C3%A9cran%202023-02-18%20023102.png)
 As you can see the URDF file is ready, we just need to check how the import went using pyBullet.
-PyBullet is a physics engine that come with the onshape-to-robot pluging, it is used or simulating and testing the behavior of robots and other mechanical systems.
+PyBullet is a physics engine that come with the onshape-to-robot pluging, it is used simulating and testing the behavior of robots and other mechanical systems.
 It is an open-source software developed by the Robotics and AI Lab at the University of Massachusetts, Amherst, and is widely used in research and industry.
 The combination of Onshape-to-Robot and PyBullet allows for a streamlined process of designing and testing robots, which can save time and reduce costs.
 We use this command to run pyBullet:
 `Onshape-to-robot-bullet polydog`  (the name of the directory)
 Here is the results: